 The ASAP team is so lucky to see such great examples of true partnership up close as we continue to support all of you.
 Enjoy!

-~Heidi Souerwine, CMP, Executive Director, ASAP
+~Heidi Souerwine, CMP, Content Manager, ASAP

 Mary Larkin is the President of Diversified Communications’ US division.
 Ainsley Shannon is her Executive Assistant.
 This is a glimpse into their partnership.